17 May 2021

 Joy was diagnosed with young-onset dementia at the age of 58.
 She says…

 “…the symptoms and hurdles that a person with young-onset dementia experiences can be very different to an older person.
-We might still be at work; we might have children or parents we are caring for and the whole dynamics can be quite different, so my advice would be to find out as much as you can and to be open minded as to just what that individual needs and I suppose the bottom line is listen… just listen to what the person has to say.”
+We might still be at work; we might have children or parents we are caring for and the whole dynamics can be quite different.
+So my advice would be to find out as much as you can and to be open minded as to just what that individual needs.
+And I suppose the bottom line is listen… just listen to what the person has to say.”

-There are also many misconceptions about dementia.
-For example, people believe that because those living with dementia struggle to communicate effectively, it means that they are not aware of what is happening around them.
-This is not necessarily the case – the part of the brain which deals with communication is separate to the area which deals with awareness.
-This means that, sadly, some people living with dementia do have thoughts to communicate although they struggle to relay them.
+This is not necessarily the case.
+The part of the brain which deals with communication is separate to the area which deals with awareness.
+And that, sadly means some people living with dementia do have thoughts to communicate although they struggle to relay them.

 Understanding dementia

 There are lots of different reasons that people might have difficulties with their memory and their functioning as they age.
 It might just be normal ageing.
-They might have a mood problem, such as depression or anxiety, or they might have a physical health problem which needs treating.
+They might have a mood problem, such as depression or anxiety.
+Or, they might have a physical health problem which needs treating.

-For some people, problems with memory, along with other factors, clearly indicate that something is not right and ultimately this leads to a dementia diagnosis.
+For some people, problems with memory, along with other factors, clearly indicate that something is not right.
+And ultimately this leads to a dementia diagnosis.

 Types of dementia